System Isolation

 Modify the default app and introduce a way to execute commands from the webpage (eg: add a

-cmd parameter that will be executed.
-Try to read/etc/passwd
+GETcmd parameter that will be executed.
+Try to read/etc/passwdor break the app.

 Create an Ubuntu virtual machine in your favourite virtualization product.